For an Informed Love of God

 - Warm-up are short phrases that center on the grammar learned in the current chapter.

-- The first five are either made up or are from the Septuagint or Apostolic Fathers.
+- The first three are either made up or are from the Septuagint or Apostolic Fathers.
 (Sentences 11 and 12 are always madeup.)
 As a general rule, if you can translate these you are doing really well.
 If you don‘t know the word but could figure it out from its lexical form, its lexical form is given in the footnotes.
 If you can’t figure out the word, its meaning is given in the text in parentheses.

 - The last five sentences are from a variety of sources, including my imagination.
 In sentences 16-20 you are expected to use the lexicon.
 If the form is too difficult, or if the word is not in the lexicon, then I either give the lexical form in footnotes (if you can figure it out from the lexical form) or the meaning in the text in parentheses.